PriyanshYawalkar/StackIT/README.md

-# StackIt – Q&A Platform (Odoo Hackathon 2025)
+# StackIt – A Minimal Q&A Forum Platform

-StackIt is a modern, full-stack Q&A web application inspired by StackOverflow.
-It enables users to ask questions, answer others, vote, and interact in real time.
-Built with Next.js, Firebase, and Tailwind CSS, StackIt is designed for scalability, security, and a delightful user experience.
+StackIt is a m inim al question-and-answer platform that supports collaborative learning and structured knowledge sharing.
+It’s designed to be sim ple, user- friendly, and focused on the core experience of asking and answering questions within a community.

 ---